 Laser Skin Resurfacing

-Laser skin resurfacing is used to rejuvenate aging skin and to battle cumulative photodamage or sun exposure that leaves most patients with wrinkles and blotchy pigmentation.
-Dr. Shadfar evaluates each patient based on their sun exposure history, skin type, and degree of skin damage and tailors the treatment individually to minimize risks while accomplishing an effective result.
+Laser skin resurfacing is used to rejuvenate aging skin and battle cumulative photodamage or sun exposure that can leave patients with wrinkles and blotchy pigmentation.
+In determining whether laser skin resurfacing is an appropriate treatment for your needs, Dr. Scott Shadfar, our facial plastic surgeon, evaluates each patient based on their sun exposure history, skin type, and degree of skin damage.
+He tailors treatment for each individual patient to minimize the risks while accomplishing an effective result.

 There are various laser technologies available.
-Dependent on the area treated and depth of resurfacing, most procedures can be performed in the office using topical anesthetic creams.
-For those patients with more pronounced skin damage and wrinkling, a deep sedation or general anesthetic will be required.
+Depending on the area treated and depth of resurfacing, most procedures can be performed in the office with the aid of topical anesthetic creams.
+For patients with more pronounced skin damage and wrinkling, a deeper sedation or general anesthetic will be required.
 Laser skin resurfacing is an outpatient procedure.

-Dr. Shadfar and his team use Intense Pulse Light (IPL) which is a state-of-the-art technique developed by Lumenis® – a leading manufacturer of minimally invasive aesthetic technologies.
+Dr. Shadfar and his team use Intense Pulsed Light (IPL), which is a state-of-the-art technique developed by Lumenis® – a leading manufacturer of minimally invasive aesthetic technologies.
 The Universal IPL treatment can be customized to improve the appearance of over 20 skin issues and concerns, including vascular lesions, unwanted hair, hyperpigmentation, and active acne.

 Depending on the specific condition being addressed, Dr. Shadfar can seamlessly adjust the settings of the IPL device to deliver precise treatment and optimal results.

 The amount of downtime associated with laser skin resurfacing will depend on the depth of treatment.
-More superficial or mild laser resurfacing patients have minimal downtime.
+More superficial or mild laser resurfacing patients typically have minimal downtime.
 Medium depth laser resurfacing patients can expect 5-7 days of recovery, while deep laser treatment patients will have 8-12 days of downtime.
 The morning after the deep laser treatments, Dr. Shadfar will see the patient in clinic and check all treated areas.
-Dependent on the depth of treatment, the patient may experience tightness to the face, skin discomfort similar to a sunburn, as well as facial swelling.
-The patient will use cool compresses, keep the head elevated, and continue with local wound care measures until the skin has completely healed.
-We ask those patients traveling from out of town to stay for routine checks during this time period.
+Dependent on the depth of treatment, the patient may experience tightness to the face, skin discomfort similar to a sunburn, and facial swelling.
+To optimize the results, individuals should use cool compresses, keep the head elevated, and continue with local wound care measures until the skin has completely healed.
+We ask patients traveling from out of town to stay for routine checks during this time period.

 Laser technology can be used to target a number of different body regions with unparalleled precision.
 Laser skin resurfacing can be utilized to aesthetically improve virtually any dermal area with exposure to sun damage, hyperpigmentation, acne, or other applicable cosmetic concerns.
 The most commonly treated areas include the face, hands, chest, and neck.